Suryakumar Pandey

-Suryakumar Pandey (born 10 October 1954) is an Indian humorist, poet, and satirist.
-He has contributed to a variety of genres within Hindi literature, including Vyangya and Bal Kavita.
+Suryakumar Pandey (born 10 October 1954) is an Indian humorist, poet, writer, and satirist.
+He has contributed to multiple Hindi literature genres, including Vyangya (satire) and Bal Kavita (children's poetry).

-Pandey is recognized as a Hasya Kavi for his distinctive language and writing style.
+Pandey is recognized as a Hasya Kavi for his distinct language and writing style.
 He is known for his Hasya Kavita recitations at Hindi Kavi sammelans, both in India and internationally.

 Early life

 Suryakumar Pandey was born on 10 October 1954 in Ballia, Uttar Pradesh.
 He went to primary school in Ballia before moving to Lucknow in 1967.
-After obtaining his master's degree in Mathematical Statistics from the University of Lucknow, Pandey held several key posts in the Health Department of the Uttar Pradesh Government.
-He retired from his government duties in December 2015.
+After obtaining his master's degree in Mathematical Statistics from the University of Lucknow, he held several key posts in the Health Department of the Uttar Pradesh Government.
+In December of 2015, he retired from his government duties.

 Literary Career

 From a young age, Pandey has been an active Hindi poet and writer.
-His work has been featured in many literary magazines, such as Sahitya Akademi, Hindi Sahitya, and Dainik Sahitya.
-He has contributed to several genres of Hindi literature, including Hasya Kavita (humorous comic poetry), Vyangya (satirical articles), Geet (songs), and Bal Kavita (children's rhymes).
+His work has featured in literary magazines and textbooks, such as Sahitya Akademi, Hindi Sahitya, and Dainik Sahitya.
+He has contributed to several genres of Hindi literature, such as Hasya Kavita (humorous comedic poetry), Vyangya (satirical articles), Geet (songs), and Bal Kavita (children's rhymes).

-Pandey is a Hindi Hasya Kavi (comic poet).
+Pandey is a Hindi Hasya Kavi (comedic poet).
 He is known for his distinctive style of writing.
 Pandey has performed in over 4,000 shows and Kavi Sammelans across four decades.
-In 2016, Pandey toured over 20 cities in the USA and Canada for Hindi Kavi Sammelans.
+In 2016, Pandey toured over 20 cities in the United States and Canada for Hindi Kavi Sammelans.
 He also attended conferences organized by the International Hindi Association to promote Hindi literature in the United States.
-He has also appeared on the Wah!
-Wah!
-Kya Baat Hai!
-TV show.

-Pandey worked as a poet for Doordarshan and Akashvani All India Radio, writing scripts, songs, delivering reciting poetry, and participating in Kavi Sammelans.
-He has recited his poetry for several national television channels, including Doordarshan, DD Bharti, ABP News, Aaj Tak, News Nation, ETV Network, SAB TV, Sony Pal, Zee News, Sahara Samay, and APN News.
+Pandey worked as a poet for Doordarshan and Akashvani All India Radio, writing scripts, songs, reciting poetry, and participating in Kavi Sammelans.
+He has recited his poetry for several national television channels, including DD Bharti, ABP News, Aaj Tak, News Nation, ETV Network, SAB TV, Sony Pal, Zee News, Sahara Samay, and APN News.
 In recent years, he has made multiple appearances on SAB TV's Wah!
 Wah!
 Kya Baat Hai!.
-Pandey has written thousands of satirical Vyangya (Hindu for satire).
 He writes regularly for several national Hindi newspapers.
-Pandey has written many pieces of Bal Kavita.
-His poems are included in many Indian textbooks.

 Suryakumar Pandey has written over 25 books across genres of Hindi literature.
 His books include: